jonthorell/synth-nu-vinyl-store/README.md

 9. About css file refuses to load from the correct app.
 Workaround: putting it in the core app
 10. Webhooks do not work all the way.
 Money is being drawn but order not fulfilled if user closes the browser
 11. Emails do not work from webhook
+12. Right column on product_details is "cut off" on mobile.
+13. Whenever a genre is added, the view to products becomes wrong.
+The reason is I am using a ?genre= construct to show the shortcut buttons from many links.
+Need to find a way to make that more generic and work regardless of what genres are present in the db

 # To Do